-- Detailed benefits of this fun and challenging skill
+- Main benefits of this fun and challenging skill

-- The steps to learn and get comfortable with the crow pose
+- Step-by-step instructions to learn and get comfortable with the crow pose

 - Practice recommendations